christinehellman/portfolio/README.md

 # Portfolio Website.

-## Still lots of cleanup I know, just ready to get a new job!
+## Still lots of cleanup I know, this is a work in progress and loving every step of the way!

 ### Things to do: